 Older people should be cautious about taking OTC sleep aids because of their detrimental effects on coordination and concentration.
 People with coexisting health conditions should be aware of the effects of antihistamines and talk with a pharmacist or doctor about possible adverse reactions.

 Dietary supplements do not require a prescription and are widely available in drug stores, supermarkets, and health stores.
-They are not tightly regulated and do not require specific FDA approval in order to be sold.

 Supplements with melatonin or valerian root are among the most popular sleep remedies, but many other products, including many natural sleep aids, are available from different brands.

-The intended use should be described on each product along with a list of the ingredients and recommended dosage.
+Indicated Usage: The intended use should be described on each product along with a list of the ingredients and recommended dosage.
 In most cases, dietary supplement sleep aids are meant to be taken before bed to assist with falling or staying asleep.

-In reviewing available evidence, the American Academy of Sleep Medicine chose not to recommend melatonin or valerian as treatments for insomnia.
+In reviewing available evidence, the American Academy of Sleep Medicine chose not to recommend melatonin or valerian root as treatments for insomnia.
 AASM found too little data about other natural sleep aids or dietary supplements to make a recommendation.

 Side Effects and Precautions